 8 – World’s first indoor roller coaster.

 This was the first roller coaster to be enclosed entirely indoors.
 That was an impressive feat for the time when this roller coaster was constructed.
-This created a new way to look at roller coasters and now we see other indoor roller coasters around the world.
+This created a new way to look at roller coasters, and now we see other indoor roller coasters around the world.
 Also, there are Space Mountain attractions at every Disney Park around the globe, too.

 7 – FastPass+ and PhotoPass attraction.

 This attraction offers FastPass+, so you can reserve a time to come and jump ahead of the line for this attraction.
 This is one of the attractions that is highly recommended to use the FastPass+ system if possible since the ride is extremely popular.
-The lines are almost always long, so if you can save a little time, it is a great use of a FastPass+ selection for the day.
+The lines are almost always long, so if you can save a little time, it is an excellent use of a FastPass+ selection for the day.
 The ride is also a PhotoPass attraction, which means that photos are taken while on the ride.
 This is great for folks with Memory Maker since they get all ride photos added to their account with unlimited downloads at no extra charge.
 If you don’t have Memory Maker, you can still purchase the individual ride photos.
-Ride photos (and photos in general) are one of the best souvenirs that you can have, so it is amazing when you can capture a moment of the Disney magic in time.
+Ride photos (and photos in general) are one of the best souvenirs that you can have, so it is terrific when you can capture a moment of Disney magic in time.

 6 – Structural beams are outside instead of inside.

 You will notice when you approach the massive building the contains Space Mountain that there are concrete structural beams on the outside of the building.
 This isn’t at all a usual practice in most construction plans because builders want to conceal the structural components within the inside of design so that the outside is more appealing.
 So this made the design very unique.
 One of the main reasons for doing this when constructing Space Mountain was so that stars and lighting could be displayed on the ceilings and walls as part of your space-like transportation.
-You need smooth surfaces in order to really pull off the effect, and the supports would have taken up space on the inside and prevented a smooth surface.
+You need smooth surfaces to really pull off the effect, and the supports would have taken up space on the inside and prevented a smooth surface.

 5 – Intentional height of Space Mountain.

 The height from the top peak of the building is 183 feet tall.
-It was built to this height so that it didn’t rival the height and level of impressiveness for Cinderella’s Castle, since that was meant to be the most impressive focal point for the park.
+It was built to this height so that it didn’t rival the height and level of impressiveness for Cinderella’s Castle since that was meant to be the most impressive focal point for the park.
 The building that contains the attraction is also 300 feet around, which is a huge and impressive building to contain this beloved attraction.

 4 – First roller coaster to be controlled by computers.